-There are several things you can do as a homeowner to spruce up your home to help maintain value or even increase your home value.
-Sometimes in the busy-ness of life we forget about home maintenance.
-When we decide to sell our home, the mile-long list of things we need to do to get it market-ready can be daunting.
-If you find yourself in that position, consider doing the less costly fixes first.
+There are several things you can do as a homeowner to spruce up your home to help maintain value or even increase your home’s value over time.
+Sometimes in the busyness of life we forget about home maintenance.
+If this is the case, when we consider selling our home, we can face a daunting mile-long list of deferred maintenance items.
+Truly, to increase your home value, maintain and repair your home throughout the time you own it.

 Increase Your Home Value – Maintain and Repair

-2. Consider flooring.
 Look down.
 If your carpet is not too worn, a simple cleaning will do wonders.
 If you need to replace carpets, find a mid-grade, neutral color.
-We’ve always recommended “Tea Stain”, but with today’s decor trends, a light gray is also a good choice.
+We’ve always recommended “Tea Stain”, but with today’s décor trends, a light gray is also a good choice.
 It will appeal to the most people.
 If your hardwoods are dingy, first try buffing to renew their gleam.
 If there are too many scratches and dings, you might need to refinish them.

 Keeping your lighting updated throughout the time you own your home will not only save you a chunk of money when it’s time to sell…you get to enjoy greater energy savings and more stylish fixtures while you live in the home.

 When we sold our last home, (quite a story, btw!) we had lived there for ten years.
 During that time, we gradually updated fixtures and lighting, until we had a cohesive look throughout the house.
 When it came time to sell, we were happy that we didn’t have a long list of updates.

 Most buyers need to be able to envision their furniture in your home, and if your colors and style are too much out of their comfort zone, they will usually not stretch their imagination too far.
 Even if a potential buyer likes bold colors, its still easy for them to “imagine” their favorite colors in your home if you have a palate of neutrals for them to start with.